exercism/x86-64-assembly/exercises/concept/secrets/.meta/design.md

 ## Notes

-The exercise is inspired by the [Java version of Secrets][java-secrets], which is forked from crystal, which is in turn forked from elixir.
+The exercise is inspired by the [Java version of Secrets][java-secrets], which is forked from Crystal, which is in turn forked from Elixir.
 However, the exercise was heavily modified to include tasks for not only bitwise operations, but also for:

 - rotations.